hankbao/libreboot/docs/depthcharge/index.md

 Google provides images of such recovery media for Chrome OS (which are not advised to users as they contain proprietary software).\
-They are signed with Google\'s recovery keys, that are pre-installed on the device when it ships.
+They are signed with Google's recovery keys, that are pre-installed on the device when it ships.

 When replacing the full flash of the device, the pre-installed keys are